 - Chipped off areas that your tongue finds often

 - Holes where food gets stuck

 If you look into your mouth and see or feel any of the above, it might be time to see your dentist.

 But what does decay feel like?
 How do we know that a cavity might be forming.
 It often begins with mild sensitivity to cold or hot liquids or transient sensitivity when eating sweet food.
 It can then progress to prolonged sensitivity to hot or cold things, and slight pain when biting or chewing.

 Eventually, you may feel an electric sensation or sudden sensitivity when eating certain foods and chronic pain that lasts for hours and may needs medication to be relieved.

 Filling materials were once almost always a silver amalgam but later were done with cements like glass ionomer once they became an affordable alternative.
 These days, the most widely used substance is plastic composite, a kind of tooth-colored material that is soft when molded into the cavity but hardens while also chemically bonding to your teeth when cured with a UV light.

 Costs of fillings can vary widely on:

-- The material used by the dentist
+- The material the filling consists of

-- Skill and experience of the dentist
+- The skill and experience of the dentist

 - The size of the filling